Affiliate links on Android Authority may earn us a commission. Learn more.

 Likewise, ray tracing for smartphones is just in its infancy.
 Based on our early look, Samsung’s partnership with AMD for graphics yielded promising results.
 It’s a shame that we now won’t see what a second-generation ray tracing Exynos SoC would be capable of.

-Of course, Snapdragon for Galaxy is an exciting chip too, and will no doubt provide plenty of performance and features for this year’s flagship handsets and beyond.
+Of course, Snapdragon for Galaxy is an excellent chip too, and clearly provides plenty of performance and features for this year’s flagship handsets and beyond.
 But that reaffirms the risk that Exynos may simply never reappear after this hiatus, despite Samsung’s rumored intention to come back with a bang.